deekayen/aidstoscoutmastership/manuscript/train_the_boy.md

 The remedy which is now generally being suggested for the improvement of the efficiency of our nations is that instruction which has hitherto passed as education should be done away with as out-of-date, and education proper established in its place.
 As a first subject character training should be introduced into primary and secondary schools, since it is the essential quality for a man in making his career, as well as for a nation in maintaining its place in the competition in commerce and prosperity.

-Secondly, that handicrafts should be introduced into days schools, not merely with the sole idea of making the child into a good workman - which seems to have been the limit of view of education in the past - but as the invention, design, and other properties which go to develop the mind, and intelligence, character and thrift; and also of showing to the teacher the natural bent of each individual pupil.
+Secondly, that handicrafts should be introduced into day schools, not merely with the sole idea of making the child into a good workman - which seems to have been the limit of view of education in the past - but as the invention, design, and other properties which go to develop the mind, and intelligence, character and thrift; and also of showing to the teacher the natural bent of each individual pupil.

 Thirdly, education in civics, contemporary history, and commercial geography would all raise the level of thought and work among the rising generation.